 Kent State Ashtabula is home to Ohio's only wine degrees program and one of the region's most respected nursing programs.
 The northern-most campus of Kent State offers both bachelor’s and associate degree programs along the shores of Lake Erie.

-Kent State University at East Liverpool is just off state Route 11.
-The campus includes Purinton Hall, the Mary Patterson Building, and the Locke House, a training facility for Occupational Therapy Assistant students.
-Combined with Kent State University at Salem, the Columbiana County campuses offer 26 degree programs and serve more than 2,900 students annually.
+Kent State University at East Liverpool includes Purinton Hall, the Mary Patterson Building and the Locke House, a training facility for occupational therapy assistant students.
+Combined with Kent State University at Salem, the Columbiana County Campuses enroll approximately 2,400 students with 28 programs of study.

 The Geauga Campus in Burton is the only institution of higher learning in one of the fastest growing counties in the state of Ohio.
-Along with the Regional Academic Center in Twinsburg, the campuses serve over 2400 students providing quality academic instruction in degrees that meet the regional need.
+Along with the Twinsburg Academic Center, the campuses serve over 2,000 students providing quality academic instruction in degrees that meet the regional need.

-The Kent Campus is ideally situated in Northeast Ohio, amid rolling terrain dotted by spring-fed lakes.
+The Kent Campus is situated in Northeast Ohio, amid rolling terrain dotted by spring-fed lakes.
 Yet big city enthusiasts are only a short drive from four major urban centers, with airports offering access to the nation and the world.
 The beautifully landscaped campus comprises 950 acres and 131 buildings.
-The focal point is the University Center with its spacious Risman Plaza, flanked by both the 12-story library and the Kent Student Center.

-Located on 180 acres in New Philadelphia, Kent State University at Tuscarawas boasts a vibrant and friendly atmosphere with an enrollment of nearly 2,100 students served through credit programming and 4,500 individuals served through noncredit courses offered by the Office of Business and Community Services.
-Students can complete 11 bachelor's, 17 associate degrees and certificate programs.
+Located in New Philadelphia, Kent State University at Tuscarawas serves nearly 2,000 students through credit programming and 4,500 served through noncredit courses.
+Students can complete 16 bachelor's, 15 associate degrees, and certificate programs.